Donald Trump 2016 presidential campaign: Selection of running mate

 From early to mid-July, various media outlets widely reported that Trump's short list for his pick as vice president and running mate had narrowed to Indiana governor Mike Pence, New Jersey governor Chris Christie, and former Speaker of the House Newt Gingrich.

 On July 15, 2016, Trump officially announced via Twitter that he had chosen Pence to be his running mate.
 Trump introduced Pence as his running mate at a press conference the next day.
 Pence formally accepted the nomination on July 20 at the Republican National Convention.

 On October 27, 2016, Pence's Boeing 737-700 airplane fishtailed off the runway at LaGuardia Airport in New York during landing.
 There were no injuries reported among those on board, which included members of the press in the back of the plane.
 As a result of the accident, Pence cancelled a campaign event that night, though said on Twitter that he would be back campaigning the next day on October 28.

 Presidential debates

 The first of three presidential debates took place on September 26, at New York's Hofstra University.
 The moderator was Lester Holt of NBC.
 A live-TV audience of 84 million viewers set a viewership record for presidential debates.
 Scientific polls showed that most voters thought Hillary Clinton performed better than Donald Trump in the debate.
 The second debate was held on October 9, at Washington University in St. Louis, Missouri.
-The co-moderators were CNN's Anderson Cooper and ABC News' Martha Raddatz.
+The co-moderators were CNN's Anderson Cooper and ABC News's Martha Raddatz.
 Trump tweeted on Tuesday morning that "every poll" declared him the winner.
 The final debate took place on the campus of the UNLV in Las Vegas, Nevada on October 19.
 The moderator was Chris Wallace of Fox News.